The structure and functions of the gut normally

-- Silicol gel – Silicol gel is rich in silicic acid which has the ability to help calm the symptoms of bloating, create a nice protective layer throughout the digestive tract to help prevent any further irritation, and gently supports the healing process
+- Silicol gel – Silicol gel is rich in silicic acid has the ability to help calm the symptoms of acid reflux, create a nice protective layer throughout the digestive tract to help prevent any further irritation, and gently supports the healing process

 - Zinc – Zinc, in particular, zinc bound to an amino acid such as with zinc carnosine or zinc methionine, can help support healing in the gut.
 Zinc is an essential mineral which is involved in a number of processes in the body including cell division and cell growth, and amino acids are the building blocks of protein which help to support repair and regenerative processes.
 Having zinc bound to an amino acid also helps support the absorption so, all in all, a perfect combination for your gut!

 - L-glutamine – Another amino acid, L-glutamine is thought to be particularly beneficial for gastrointestinal health and may help to repair and strengthen the gut lining.
 Opt for this in powder form to help support absorption